 Access to Care

 Early efforts included the introduction of Open-Access or Advanced Access Scheduling to Trenton’s outpatient clinics.
 Developed by Mark Murray, MD, MPA, and Catherine Tantau, BSN, MPA, Advanced Access Scheduling uses statistical principles to better anticipate demand for care, improving patients’ access to and continuity with primary care providers.
 Results in Trenton were impressive, with average wait times for established patients to secure an appointment going from an average of 37 days to two at Henry J. Austin Health Center.
-For more information, see the full story here.

 In 2015, with support from Janssen Pharmaceuticals, THT launched a project called Inroads for Health: Taking It to the Streets, using the City of Trenton’s mobile health van to bring basic health screenings and referrals out into the community.
-The van, staffed by City Department of Health nurses, visits health fairs throughout the city.
-In addition to blood pressure, body mass index, and blood glucose screenings, patients receive a general health assessment and are referred to medical and other services such as nutrition counseling.
-Nurses follow up with individuals who are screened and need additional care.
+The van, staffed by City Department of Health nurses, visited health fairs throughout the city.
+In addition to blood pressure, body mass index, and blood glucose screenings, patients received a general health assessment and were referred to medical and other services such as nutrition counseling.
+Nurses followed up with individuals who were screened and needed additional care.
 In its inaugural season, more than 400 individuals, most of whom were minority and low-income, were able to obtain basic health assessments and were linked to needed services through this intervention.